Registration FAQ

 Who can notarize or certify documents?

-All practicing lawyers can notarize documents.
-Members of the Legislative Assembly, Members of Parliament and judges can also notarize a document.
+Any lawyer who advertises themselves as a Notary Public can notarize documents.
+Members of the Legislative Assembly, Members of Parliament and Judges can also notarize a document.

 -